utshomax/postman-docs/src/pages/docs/getting-started/first-steps/work-with-your-team.md

 Are you working with others?
 Postman provides a variety of tools to enable and enhance [collaboration within your team](https://www.postman.com/api-platform/api-collaboration/).

 When you sign up for Postman as an individual, you create your own [Postman account](/docs/getting-started/installation/postman-account/).
 To collaborate, you join a team.
+Usually a team includes everyone at your company or organization that uses Postman (not just the group you belong to.)

 There are several ways you can join a team.
 You could be sent an email invite or given an invite link from someone else on a team.
 Or your organization may add you to a team using SSO, SCIM, or by automatically adding you based on your verified domain name.

 Teams have _team workspaces_, which are shared workspaces where your team can work together on APIs, collections, environments, integrations, mocks, monitors, and flows.
 Team workspaces can act as a single source of truth for your API projects and encourage collaboration within your team.
 You can collaborate in several ways: